-Cohesive forces between grains strongly alter the flow of a granular material.
+Cohesion forces between grains strongly alter the flow of a granular material.
 Instead of flowing homogeneously, grains often aggregate and form clusters in the bulk of the material.
-In an industrial context, this aggregation is sometimes desired for mixing or granulation processes, but can also slow down the flow of a production chain, and even clog a conveyor or a silo.
-Overall, better handling of these materials requires proper characterization of their flowing properties.
+In an industrial context, this aggregation is sometimes desired for mixing or granulation processes1, but can also slow down the flow of a production chain, and even clog a conveyor or a silo2.
+Overall, a better handling of these materials requires to characterize properly their flowing properties.
 More generally, these cohesive flows are encountered in many other situations, such as soil stability or debris flows.
 However, what controls the size and the dynamics of the aggregates, from a fundamental point of view, remains an active matter of research.

-Most studies on the dynamics of aggregation focus on wet granular materials, for which cohesion is induced by capillary bridges between grains through a small amount of liquid.
-In this context, different configurations have been investigated, such as the formation of aggregates in rotating drums, in a vibration shaker, or at the surface of stationary flows.
+Most studies on the dynamics of aggregation focused on wet granular materials, for which cohesion is induced by capillary bridges between grains through a small amount of liquid.
+In this context, different configurations have been investigated, such as the formation of aggregates in rotating drums3, in a vibrated shaker4, or at the surface of stationary flows5.
 All these studies show that the cluster size increases with liquid contents, and, to a lesser extent, with the flow dynamics or the grain inertia.
-To explain this behaviour, it is possible to visualize the liquid bridge distribution, forming the clusters in the bulk of the material, using fluorescence confocal microscopy or X-ray microtomography.
-The peculiar distribution of liquid is then related to the mechanical properties of the material.
+To explain this behaviour, it is possible to visualize the liquid bridges distribution, forming the clusters in the bulk of material, using fluorescence confocal microscopy4 or X-ray microtomography6.
+The peculiar distribution of liquid then enables to relate the mechanical properties of the material.
 This visualization however requires heavy techniques and is only possible for a static material.